Salvador, Bahia: Sports

 During the last decades, volleyball has grown steadily in Salvador, especially after the gold medal won by Brazil in the 1992 Summer Olympics in Barcelona.
 The most important tournaments in Bahia are the State Championship, the State League tournament and the Primavera Games, and the main teams are Associação Atlética da Bahia, Bahiano de Tênis, and Clube the Regatas Itapagipe.
 There are also beach volleyball events.
 Salvador has housed many international tournaments.
 Federação Bahina de Voleibol (the state league) can inform the schedule of tournaments.
 Bowling is practiced both by teenagers and adults in Salvador.
 Boliche do Aeroclube and Space Bowling are equipped with automatic lanes as well as a complete bar infrastructure.

 Bahia's basketball league exists since 1993 and has 57 teams.
 The sport is very popular in the city of Salvador, especially among students.
 There are several courts scattered across the city, where is possible to play for free, like the one located at Bahia Sol square, where people play.
 There are also several gymnasiums, in clubs like Bahiano de Tênis and Associação Atlética and the Antonio Balbino Gymnasiums (popularly known as "Balbininho"), which is an arena that can hold up to 7,000 people.

 Todos os Santos Bay and Salvador's climatic conditions are ideal for competition and recreational sailing.
 The city is equipped with good infrastructure for practice of sailing, such as rental and sale of dock space, boat maintenance, restaurants, snack bar, convenience stores, nautical products stores, boat rental agencies, VHF and SSB communication systems, events, and total assistance to crews.
 The large number of sailing events organized by clubs and syndicates, like oceanic races and typical boats (wooden fishing boats and canoes) races, demonstrates the sport's growing force.
 Currently, Salvador has a national racing schedule with dozens of events, also receiving the Mini Transat 6.50 and Les Illes du Soleil races.

 Rowing boat races started in the city more than a hundred years ago.
 It was originally practiced by young men from traditional families, who spent their summer vacations there.
 The sport is a leisure option in Cidade Baixa (the lower part of the city).
 Esporte Clube Vitória and Clube São Salvador were the pioneers in the sport.
 Nowadays, these two entities and also Clube de Regatas Itapagipe lead the competitions that take place in the city.
 With the recent renovation of the Dique do Tororó area, Salvador received new lanes for the practice of the sport.

+Consular representations

+The following countries have consular representations in Salvador da Bahia: